Skip to main content

 ChatVertexAI

-LangChain.js supports Google Vertex AI chat models as an integration.
-It supports two different methods of authentication based on whether you're running in a Node environment or a web environment.
+LangChain.js supports two different authentication methods based on whether youโ€™re running in a Node.js environment or a web environment.
+It also supports the authentication method used by Vertex AI Express Mode using either package.

 GOOGLE_VERTEX_AI_WEB_CREDENTIALS={"type":"service_account","project_id":"YOUR_PROJECT-12345",...}

-import { ChatVertexAI } from "@langchain/google-vertexai-web";
+// import { ChatVertexAI } from "@langchain/google-vertexai-web"

-const model = new ChatVertexAI({
+const llm = new ChatVertexAI({

-authOptions: {
+// authOptions: { ... }

 });